Wheel of time: Literature

 In an interview included with the audiobook editions of his novels, author Robert Jordan has stated that his bestselling fantasy series The Wheel of Time borrows the titular concept from Hindu mythology.

-Television

-Several episodes of the American TV series Lost feature a wheel that can be physically turned in order to manipulate space and time.
-In a series of episodes during the fifth season, the island on which the show takes place begins to skip violently back and forth through time after the wheel is pulled off its axis.
+The first chapter of every book in the series begins with the lines: "The Wheel of Time turns, and ages come and pass, leaving memories that become legend.
+Legends fade to myth, and even myth is long forgotten when the Age that gave it birth comes again."